Codeatron5000/enigma-app/README.md

 # Enigma App
-An accurate simulation of the German enigma machine used in world war 2.
+An accurate simulation of the German enigma machine used in World War II.

 ![Enigma demo gif](/resources/enigma-demo.gif)